A machine operator working on a piece while silica dust is produced.

 Finished natural and manufactured stone products do not present health hazards themselves but when used in cutting, grinding, sanding, drilling and polishing these manufactured stone products can release hazardous levels of silica particles into the breathing zones of workers.

-When tiny silica particles are inhaled it puts workers at risk of silicosis, an incurable, disabling and sometimes fatal lung disease.
-After inhalation, silica dust particles become trapped in the lung tissue resulting in scarring, inflammation, and reducing the lungs' ability to take in oxygen.
+After inhalation, silica dust particles become trapped in the lung tissue resulting in scarring, and inflammation, and reducing the lungs' ability to take in oxygen.
 Those who are exposed to crystalline silica have an increased risk of lung cancer, chronic obstructive pulmonary disease (COPD), and kidney disease.

 Those who operate powered hand tools like grinders, saws, and high-speed polishers have some of the highest silica exposures in the countertop manufacturing, finishing, and installation industries.
-This type of silica dust exposure comes from dry cutting, grinding, edging, and contouring stone in workshop environments or on job sites where finishing work is completed.

 In the manufactured stone product industry, workers are also at risk of silica dust exposure when moving or mixing bulk raw materials, opening bags of ground quartz, cleaning dust collector baghouses, and cleaning and scraping mixers.